g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

 # Yew: A Top Rust Front-end Framework in 2024
 [Yew](https://yew.rs/) has become one of the predominant [Rust](https://www.rust-lang.org/) front-end frameworks in 2024 owing to its powerful component-based architecture, high performance, and type inference due to Rust’s features.
-If you’re looking to build a modern web application with Rust, Yew provides an interesting alternative to conventional JavaScript frameworks.
+If you want to build a modern web application with Rust, Yew provides an interesting alternative to conventional JavaScript frameworks.
 In this article, we will examine how you can utilize Yew to build a simple yet effective to-do list application that showcases the ease and efficiency of using Rust for front-end development.
 Whether you are a fan of Rust or are a developer interested in new frameworks, Yew is a strong option that allows for fast, reliable, and maintainable web applications.

 ## What is Yew?
 Yew is an incredibly versatile tool that allows web developers to craft their front-end projects on the web using Rust and [WASM](https://webassembly.org/).
-By way of compiling Rust into WASM, it enables there design of excellent speed web apps resembling desktop applications when it comes to episode processing rates.
+By way of compiling Rust into WASM, it enables the design of excellent speed web apps resembling desktop applications when it comes to episode processing rates.
 Such an approach takes advantage of the following features inherent to Rust: a strong type system, a focus on safety, and concurrent programming.
-One of the most prominent things about Yew is that it’s component-based architecture; just as in some other frameworks like [React](https://react.dev/).
+One of the most prominent things about Yew is its component-based architecture; just as in some other frameworks like [React](https://react.dev/).
 With this kind of approach, developers can build components that are reusable and encapsulated within themselves, meaning they take care of their state on their own and also respond to user events.
 Furthermore, Yew utilizes a declarative syntax for specifying user interfaces which is natural and similar to [HTML](https://html.com/) making it possible for Rust developers to link their code directly with what will be displayed on screen.

 There are a few things that make Yew a winning proposition.
 First, the language relies on Rust’s strict type system to catch several mistakes in advance of program execution.
 This leads to highly reliable and robust applications.
 Second, it uses Rust’s async/await feature along with multi-threading to be able to retrieve and handle data in a better way.
 Also, Yew allows seamless interoperability with JavaScript.
 This implies that developers can invoke JavaScript functions and merge the current JavaScript libraries into their Rust codes enabling a broad array of web technologies that accompany Rust.
 Selecting Yew is very exciting to those who know Rust already and want to manage their abilities in front-end development.
 Besides being a good choice for projects requiring high-speed performance and dependability; because it employs WebAssembly, its execution is fast while at the same time ensuring an error-free application behavior.